ckeditor/ckeditor5/docs/framework/contributing/contributing.md

 ---
 category: framework-contributing
+meta-title: Contributing | CKEditor 5 Framework Documentation
 order: 10
 ---

 # Contributing

 CKEditor&nbsp;5 is an Open Source project and we will be most thankful for your contributions.
-You can help us by fixing issues, reporting them or translating the editor interface.
+You can help us by fixing issues, reporting them, or translating the editor interface.
 Community effort and engagement is what has been driving the development of our WYSIWYG editor projects since 2003!

 ## Fixing issues and coding features